MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 -   Each Update Resource Assignment Contour operation counts as a single operation.
 -   Each list of updated contours can contain a maximum of 100 time slices.
 -   **OperationSet** failure status and failure logs aren't currently available.
--   There is a maximum of 400 sprints per project.
+-   There's a maximum of 400 sprints per project.
 -   [Limits and boundaries on projects and tasks](/project-for-the-web/project-for-the-web-limits-and-boundaries).
 -   Labels are currently only available for Project for the Web.
 -   Labels are created the first time you open a project.
--   There is a maximum of 10 goals per project.
+-   There's a maximum of 10 goals per project.
 -   Each task can appear in Project Task to Goal once.

 **Error handling**